linebender/linebender.github.io/content/wiki/curves/squircle/index.md

 ### Apple-like behavior with the corner-shape spec

-Early analysis of the Apple squircle shape suggested a superellipse with exponent 5.
-This analysis was based on coarse shape only and didn't allow for an additional flat side, which it does contain.
+The early analysis of the Apple squircle shape as being approximately an exponent 5 superellipse was based on coarse shape only and didn't take into account its flat side.

-A very close match to the Apple shape is attainable using a superellipse with exponent 3 and a corresponding flat side length to match the gauge.
+A much better match to the Apple shape is attainable using a superellipse with exponent 3 and a corresponding flat side length to match the gauge.
 This has G2 continuity and a similar curvature profile.
 This illustration was made using the Chromium approximation, so it should match the browser.